JCurley10/Jeopardy_nlp/README.md

 ## Motivation

 The J-Categories in each episode fall under greater themes like pop-culture, history, and literature.
-But, with 13 J-Categories per episode, and over 8,000 episodess, there can't be *that* many truly unique topics!
+But, with 13 J-Categories per episode, and over 8,000 episodes, there can't be *that* many truly unique topics!

 Previous contestants and avid fans like myself have intuitions about which themes or topics you should study up if you want to participate at home, or to be a real contestant on the show.
 For example many *Jeopardy!* fans will say that you need to know about the US presidents, world geography, literature, state capitals, and names of celebrities.

 ## The Data
-The original dataset is a .txt file, downloaded from [kaggle](https://www.kaggle.com/prondeau/350000-jeopardy-questions) and has 349,641 rows and 9 columns.
+The original dataset is a .txt file, downloaded from [Kaggle](https://www.kaggle.com/prondeau/350000-jeopardy-questions) and has 349,641 rows and 9 columns.
 Each row contains the information pertaining to a single clue over 35 seasons of *Jeopardy!*, from 9/10/1984 to 7/26/2019.
 They dataset contains information in the 'notes' about whether it was an special tournament or a regular episode.

 #### The original raw dataset, read in to a Pandas DataFrame: